KevKeyingLi/KevKeyingLi.github.io/preps/algos/Graph/Topological Sort.md

 DFS: time O(V+E)

-### The idea of this solution
-Isolation of dependency
+The idea of this solution: Isolation of dependency

+### BFS

+* iterate through the nodes and find source nodes: nodes that has 0 in degree
+* BFS from these source nodes, visit and remove each source node, add new source nodes.